Madras St countdown, a mural showed two workmen joking:

 03.04.12.
 Arrow House demolition site, Madras St / Hereford St. Les Mills gym, quake survivor behind.
 2019.
 Arrow House demo site would become Liverpool Terraces apartments

-Trinity Pacific Presbyterian Church, demolition site blackboard:
+Trinity Pacific Presbyterian Church, a demolition-site blackboard:

 Sometimes even